This is a soprano who will be around a long time; someone as accomplished as this is not common, and the world can’t help but notice.”

-Rachele is a native of Atlanta, Georgia, and received her Bachelor’s of Music form Indiana University and continued with Graduate studies at Boston University.
-She was a member the Young Artist Programs of Glimmerglass Opera, Florida Grand Opera and Aspen Music Festival’s Opera Center, and was a winner in Placid Domingo’s Operalia World Opera Contest in Paris.
+Rachele is a native of Atlanta, Georgia, and received her Bachelor’s of Music from Indiana University and continued with Graduate studies at Boston University.
+She was a member the Young Artist Programs of Glimmerglass Opera, Florida Grand Opera and Aspen Music Festival’s Opera Center, and was a winner in Placido Domingo’s Operalia World Opera Contest in Paris.